...

 Crying Wolf

 Sadly, domestic violence can be an all too real thing for men people going through divorce in Texas.
-In many cases, domestic violence is the reason for the separation and Texas divorce proceedings.
+In many cases, domestic violence is the reason for the separation and divorce proceedings.
 In other cases, the violence actually starts as a result of the divorce proceedings.

 Texas Takes Domestic Violence Seriously

-Texas takes domestic violence issues very seriously and our laws allow for victims to seek relief from a judge very quickly.
-A victim of domestic violence can be granted relief by:
+Texas takes domestic violence issues very seriously, and our laws allow victims to seek relief from a judge very quickly.
+At the Law Office of Bryan Fagan, we understand the gravity of these situations and are committed to helping you navigate through them.

-1. Being awarded possession of the marital home
+• Being awarded possession of the marital home

-2. Obtaining a protective order against the aggressor
+• Obtaining a protective order against the aggressor

-3. The aggressor not being allowed with in so many feet of the marital home or the victimโ€™s place of employment
+• Preventing the aggressor from being within a certain distance of the marital home or the victim’s place of employment

-4. The aggressor losing the right to possess a firearm
+• The aggressor losing the right to possess a firearm

-5. Temporary custody of the children
+• Temporary custody of the children

-6. The aggressor losing the presumption that joint custody of the children is in their best interest
+• The aggressor losing the presumption that joint custody of the children is in their best interest

 Texas Domestic Violence Law as a Weapon

-A victim in Texas of domestic violence can:
+A victim of domestic violence in Texas can:

-1. Have an ex-parte meeting with a judge (without the other spouse present), and if the judge believes the victimโ€™s story, the victim can be granted emergency custody of the children.
+• Have an ex-parte meeting with a judge (without the other spouse present).
+If the judge believes the victim’s story, the victim can be granted emergency custody of the children.

-2. Later there will be a hearing in court within 10 days of the ex-parte order where evidence can be presented.
+• Attend a court hearing within 10 days of the ex-parte order where evidence can be presented.
+However, the ex-parte emergency custody order remains in place until that hearing.

 Coaching the Children to Lie